AdobeDocs/experience-manager-65.en/help/forms/developing/creating-invite-external-users-handler.md

 1. Deploy the invite external users handler's JAR file using Workbench.
 1. Restart the application server.

+    >[!NOTE]
+    >
+    > It is recommended to use the 'Ctrl + C' command to restart the SDK.
+Restarting the AEM SDK using alternative methods, for example, stopping Java processes, may lead to inconsistencies in the AEM development environment.

 1. Log in to administration console.
 1. Click **[!UICONTROL Services]** > **[!UICONTROL Rights Management]** > **[!UICONTROL Configuration]** > Invited **[!UICONTROL User Registration]**.
 1. Enable invited user registration by checking the **[!UICONTROL Enable invited user registration]** box.
 Under **[!UICONTROL Use Built-in registration system]**, click **[!UICONTROL No]**.
 Save your settings.